JacobDWaters/Okta-Workflows/Slack/Okta factor challenge Slack app/readme.md

 2. A configured Okta Connection.
 To configure a connection, see [Authentication](https://help.okta.com/wf/en-us/Content/Topics/Workflows/connector-reference/okta/overviews/authorization.htm).
 3. Access to Slack with the ability to create and edit Slack bots.
 4. A configured Slack Connection.
 To configure a connection, see [Slack Connector](https://help.okta.com/wf/en-us/Content/Topics/Workflows/connector-reference/Slack/Slack.htm)
-5. A API Connection for the Slackbot itself.
-Please see the "Setup" section for how to configure the Slackbot and connection.
+5. A API Connection for the Slack app itself.
+Please see the "Setup" section for how to configure the Slack app and connection.
-6. A configured "API Endpoint" event card for the Slackbot to send interactivty events to.
+6. A configured "API Endpoint" event card for the Slack app to send interactivty events to.
 Please see the "Setup" section.

 ## Setup
 Import the flowpack before beginning setup.